modelop/modelop.github.io/Guides/FastScore Command Line Interface - User Guide.md

 The `debug` commands enable generation of a debug messages that describe internal operations of the engine.
 These commands are not related to debugging of the model source code.
-The commands are for advanced user only.
+The commands are for advanced users only.

 Example: